baxeaz/deadline-cloud-for-unreal-engine/docs/source/docs_usage/p4_credentials_management.rst

 You can pass connection credentials within the Job Environment where the workspace creation happens, for example in P4SyncCmf (``src/unreal_plugin/Content/Python/openjd_templates/p4/p4_sync_cmf_environment.yml``), UGSSyncCmf (``src/unreal_plugin/Content/Python/openjd_templates/ugs/ugs_sync_cmf_environment.yml``), same for SMF case.
 Or create the new Environment template and prepend it to your Job.
+NOTE - if you create the below sample as a new Queue Environment you'll want to give it a unique name if your job also uses the p4_sync_cmf_environment.yml.

 .. code-block:: yaml